What are the most important things to know about cobicistat?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking cobicistat during pregnancy.
+For more information on the use of cobicistat during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 Cobicistat may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking cobicistat.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo